RSEToolkit/RSEToolkit.github.io/docs/_pages/index.md

     - label: "New to RSE"
       url: /roles/new-rse/
     - label: "Experienced RSE"
-      url: "#"
+      url: "/roles/experienced-rse/"
     - label: "Researcher"
-      url: "#"
+      url: "/roles/researcher/"
 ---

-# RSE Toolkit: The Research Software Engineer's Toolkit
+# RSEToolkit: The Research Software Engineer's Toolkit

-The RSE Toolkit (RTK) is intended to be a community developed resource for Research Software Engineers (RSEs), researchers, academics and anyone involved in building research software.
+The RSEToolkit (RTK) is intended to be a community developed resource for Research Software Engineers (RSEs), researchers, academics and anyone involved in building research software.
 If you're a user of research software, or you're new to the field, you may also find a range of useful information on this site and its [associated GitHub repository]({{ site.github.repository_url }}).

 **Suggest or contribute new content:** The RSEToolkit is a work in progress.
 We're continuing to develop the resource and are always happy to receive contributions via [our GitHub repository](https://github.com/rsetoolkit/rsetoolkit).
 You can [open an issue](https://github.com/RSEToolkit/RSEToolkit.github.io/issues/new/choose) if there's some content you'd like us to add, or you can contribute content directly by following our [contributing guidelines]({{ site.baseurl }}{% link contributing.md %}).
 {: .notice--info}